 Applications for Year 7 entry to a selective high school are open for one month during term four each year – 15 months in advance of study – and are completed and submitted online.

-Once applications open, as parents your first step is to register to receive password-protected access to the online application form.
+Once applications open, the first step is to register to receive password-protected access to the online application form.
 If the registered email address is suspected of belonging to a student, email communication will be disabled, and correspondence will be sent by mail to prevent unsupported student applications.
 Key considerations for the application process are outlined below.

 Parent Contact Details & Documentation